ljdyer/Text-Data-Cleaner/README.md

 # Text Data Cleaner

-A Python library for cleaning text data for use in machine learning and natural language processing applications
+A Python library for cleaning text data for use in machine learning and natural language processing applications.

 Designed to be used in IPython notebooks (Jupyter, Google Colab, etc.).